Syrian Americans: Dating and marriage

 Many Syrian Americans prefer traditional relationships over casual dating.
-For example, The Muslims can only date after completing their marriage contact, known as kitabt al-kitab (Arabic: كتابة الكتاب, which means "writing the book" in English), a period that ranges from a few months to a year or more to get used to living with one another.
-After this time period, a wedding takes place and fulfills the marriage.
-Muslims tend to marry other Muslims only, but can tend to be dynamic in terms of other ethnic groups; Unable to find other suitable Muslim Syrian Americans, many Muslim Syrian American have married other Muslim Americans.
+For example, Syrian Muslims only date after completing their marriage contact, known as kitabat al-kitab (Arabic: كتابة الكتاب, which means "writing the book" in English), a period that ranges from a few months to a year or more to get used to living with one another.
+After this, a wedding takes place and cements the marriage.
+Muslims tend to marry other Muslims only, and same with Christians, but can tend to be dynamic in terms of other ethnic groups; Unable to find other suitable Muslim Syrian Americans, many Muslim Syrian American have married other Muslim Americans.

 Syrian American marriages are usually very strong; this is reflected by the low divorce rates among Syrian Americans, which are below the average rates in the United States.
 Generally, Syrian American partners tend to have more children than average American partners; Syrian American partners also tend to have children at early stages of their marriages.
 According to the United States 2000 Census, almost 62% of Syrian American households were married-couple households.

 Education

 Syrian Americans, including the earliest immigrants, have always placed a high premium on education.
 Like many other Americans, Syrian Americans view education as a necessity.
 Generally, Syrian and other Arab Americans are more highly educated than the average American.
 In the 2000 census it was reported that the proportion of Syrian Americans to achieve a bachelor's degree or higher is one and a half times that of the total American population.
-Many Syrian Americans now work as engineers, scientists, pharmacists, and physicians.

 Language

-While some may speak the formal Literary Arabic, many Syrians speak Syrian Arabic, a dialect which belongs to the Levantine Arabic family of dialects.
-There are also sub-dialects in Syrian Arabic; for example, people from Aleppo have a distinct and distinguishable accent, one that differs considerably from that of people from Homs or Al-Hasakah.
-Syrians can usually comprehend and understand the dialects of most Arabs, especially those who speak any form of Levantine Arabic.

 Many old Syrian American families have lost their linguistic traditions because many parents do not teach their children Arabic.
 Newer immigrants, however, maintain their language traditions.
 The 2000 census shows that 79.9% of Syrian Americans speak English "very well".
 Throughout the United States, there are schools which offer Arabic language classes; there are also some Eastern Orthodox churches which hold Arabic services.